 - (11a) To acquire EU long-term resident status, Member States should also be able to require third-country nationals to provide evidence that they have, for themselves and for dependent family members, appropriate accommodation, for example by providing a rental agreement or a contract. - (12) Member States should be able to require applicants for EU long-term resident status to comply with integration conditions, for example by requiring them to pass a civic integration or language examination.
 The acquisition of knowledge of the language and society of the host Member State greatly facilitates communication between third-country nationals and nationals of the Member State concerned and, moreover, encourages interaction and the development of social relations between them.
-However, as held by the Court of Justice in case C-579/132, the means for implementing this requirement should not be liable to jeopardise the objective of promoting the integration of third-country nationals, having regard, in particular, to the level of knowledge required to pass a civic integration examination, to the accessibility of the courses and material necessary to prepare for that examination, to the amount of fees applicable to third-country nationals as registration fees to sit that examination, or to the consideration of specific individual circumstances, such as age, illiteracy or level of education. - (13) Moreover, third-country nationals who wish to acquire and maintain EU long-term resident status should not constitute a threat to public policy or public security.
+However, as held by the Court of Justice in case C-579/132, the means for implementing this requirement should not be liable to jeopardise the objective of promoting the integration of third-country nationals, having regard, in particular, to the level of knowledge required to pass a civic integration examination, to the accessibility of the courses and material necessary to prepare for that examination, or to the consideration of specific individual circumstances, such as age, illiteracy or level of education. - (13) Moreover, third-country nationals who wish to acquire and maintain EU long-term resident status should not constitute a threat to public policy or public security.
 The notion of public policy may cover a conviction for committing a serious crime. - (14) Economic considerations should not be a ground for refusing to grant EU long-term resident status and should not be considered as interfering with the relevant conditions.